 APU emissions (Figure 1) have been recognized as a significant source of airport pollution.
-Fleuti and Hofmann (2005) state that airplane airport-handling is usually the second largest contributor to local air pollution at an airport.
-It includes emissions from the non-moving aircraft (e.g. Auxiliary Power Units, APU), all Ground Support Equipment (GSE, including GPU) for handling aircraft, but also vehicles circulating on airside premises (e.g. sweeper trucks, crew busses, catering trucks, cargo tractors, etc).
+Fleuti and Hofmann (2005) state that airport-handling of aircraft is usually the second largest contributor to local air pollution at an airport.
+It includes emissions from the non-moving aircraft, such as Auxiliary Power Units (APUs), all Ground Support Equipment (GSE) including Gtound Power Units (GPUs) for handling aircraft, but also vehicles circulating on airside premises (e.g. sweeper trucks, crew busses, catering trucks, cargo tractors, etc).
 In 2003, APUs contributed 18.5% to the NOx aircraft handling emissions at Zurich Airport (Fleuti and Hofmann, 2005).